Engee documentation

 Details

-The grid type of the element, set as Rectangular or Triangular.
+The grid type of the element is set as Rectangular or Triangular.

-• If the Lattice parameters are set to Rectangular, all URA elements are aligned in both row and column directions.
+• If the Lattice parameter is set to Rectangular all URA elements are aligned both in the direction of the rows and in the direction of the columns.

-• If the Lattice parameters are set to Triangular, elements in even-numbered rows are offset towards the positive direction of the row axis.
+• If the Lattice parameter is set to Triangular, the elements in the even rows are shifted towards the positive direction of the row axis.
 The offset is half the distance between the elements in the row.

 Data types: Float32